Four-Step Development Process

 Site map — “Information architecture” refers to the organization of information that is presented on the site.
 This architecture is developed as a site map, which is a high-level outline that serves as the basis for all further development.
-The site is divided into major sections, sub-sections and individual pages and then examined to ensure that visitors’ needs are being met and that the organization’s information is easily accessible, and presented in a way that achieves the desired results.
+The site is divided into major sections, sub-sections, and individual pages and then examined to ensure that visitors’ needs are being met and relevant information is easily accessible and achieves the desired results.

-Functionality — The functions the site will perform are identified and mapped to individual pages.
-Database requirements and program flows are discussed and schematics developed.
-These will be used to create a technical specification from which functional elements are then programmed.
+Functionality — Functions that the site will perform are identified and mapped to individual pages.
+Database requirements and program flows are discussed and schematics are developed.
+These are then used to create a technical specification from which the functional elements are programmed.

 After the site map and technical specification are created and approved the design stage begins.
 Initial designs for the new website interface are created and displayed online for approval.
 Two rounds of revisions are typically performed in the process of creating the new design.

 Also in the design stage, the technical specification is turned into a technical design, which includes outlines for database tables, initial coding schematics, and programming flow charts.

 Once a design for the new site is approved, the development stage begins.
 The approved design is turned into fully optimized and linked HTML pages and templates, including any animations and page effects.
 Code for functional elements is also developed at this time.

 Content (text, photographs, and media) is added next.
 Any promotional items (banners or column ads) are also added.
 Finally, functional elements in their completed form are added to the site and tested.